Drive sales on autopilot with ecommerce-focused featuresSee Features

-DTC brands and ecommerce retailers invest in SMS heavily for a reason.
-According to VoiceSage, over 90% of SMS messages are read within 3 minutes of receipt.
-Engagement rate is 3-7 times higher than emails’ and SMS campaigns generate an almost six times higher order rate.
+DTC brands and ecommerce retailers invest in SMS marketing campaigns for a reason.
+According to VoiceSage, over 90% of SMS messages are read within three minutes of receipt.
+The engagement rate is three to seven times higher than with emails and SMS campaigns generate an almost six times higher order rate.

-1. What Is an SMS Campaign?
+1. What is an SMS campaign?

-3. Is an SMS Campaign Template Needed?
+3. Is an SMS campaign template needed?

 Hi!
 It’s [brand name].
 Your 10% off code is: [code] Shop now: [link] Text us at [phone number] if you have any questions!

 [Brand name]: Our best offer just got even better.
 Buy a Hardcore Bundle and save an additional 20%, on top of the usual 25%.
 Seriously.
 Click the link below to access now [the link]

 TWO HOURS LEFT to get 40% off your entire order at [brand name]!
 Use code: [code] at checkout!
 Sale ends TONIGHT Dec 1st, 11:59pm EST! [the link]

 [Brand name] DEALS!
 Today all swim is BUY ONE GET ONE FREE!
 Code: [code name] expires tonight at midnight.
 [Brand name] will be offering a new deal every Friday in December, so stay tuned!
 Shop at: [the link] Unsubscribe: [the link]

 [Brand name]: Here are some great gifts for you to give or to keep!
 All on sale are ready to ship. [the link] Unsubscribe [the link]

 Before launching your first SMS campaign, make sure your customers gave permission for you to send SMS messages.